 Grizel Montgomery is my invention, but only because although it is documented that Hugh had sisters, I was unable to find any detailed records of them, not even their names.

 The fate of those members of the Cunninghame faction who appear briefly in the opening chapters and who are involved in the massacre at Annock in 1586 is as documented – real life (as so often the case) just as interesting as any fiction could be.

 Not much is known of Elizabeth Shaw at this period of her history but when she later accompanies her husband to Ulster she is very forward-thinking in the way she manages his extensive estates and is instrumental in developing linen trade, in establishing water mills in every parish for the convenience of her tenants and in ensuring that they have good housing and enough ground to enable them to grow vegetables etc. A model landowner in fact, so my depiction of her as someone with an interest in the plight of lesser folk is in keeping with the evidence we do have of her character.

 In real life Patrick Maxwell was much more unpleasant than I have painted him, being noted for two things – an over-weaning pride and the abuse of his wife – she sought an injunction from James VI to keep him away, a staggeringly brave thing to attempt at this time.

-It was a challenge to write a story using primarily historic characters – and of course the motivations / thoughts / and many of their actions are of my invention, but I have sought to remain true to what is known and to restrict myself to what is at least possible in the light of known facts.
+It was a challenge to write a story using primarily historic characters – and of course the motivations / thoughts / and many of their actions are of my invention, but I have sought to remain true to what is known and to restrict myself to what is plausible in the light of known facts.